Recipe Overview

 Stuffed acorn squash filled with farro, sausage, apples, and cheese on a white plate, with a fork stuck into the filling.

-Stuffed acorn squash is super versatile; you can pretty much stuff the squash with whatever you like.
-It’s easy to make this recipe vegetarian or dairy-free, too.
-If you have both a meat lover and a vegetarian in your family, you can easily customize a stuffed squash for each at dinnertime.
+Stuffed acorn squash is super versatile; stuff the squash with whatever you like.
+You can easily customize a stuffed squash for each person, depending on their preferences.

-• To make vegetarian stuffed acorn squash, omit the sausage.
-Use a vegetarian meat substitute, substitute chickpeas, or add sautéed finely chopped mushrooms.
+• Vegetarian: Omit the sausage.
+Use a vegetarian meat substitute, substitute chickpeas, or add sautéed finely chopped mushrooms to make vegetarian stuffed squash.

-• If you’re vegan, follow the same suggestions as above, and omit the cheese or add a cheese substitute.
+• Vegan: Follow the same suggestions as above, and omit the cheese or add a cheese substitute.

-• To make this recipe paleo, leave out the farro.
+• Paleo: Leave out the farro.
 To make it Whole30, omit the farro and cheese.
 Try adding chopped walnuts, pecans, or mushrooms.

-• To make it gluten-free, substitute quinoa or brown rice for the farro.
+• Gluten-free: Substitute quinoa or brown rice for the farro.

-• Make it dairy-free.
-Simply omit the cheese.
+• Dairy-free: Simply omit the cheese.
 There’s plenty of flavor without it!

 • Add nuts.
 Walnuts or pecans are a nice addition to this stuffed squash, and they add a bit of crunch.